Abe2G/Abe2G.github.io/adflow_pipeline.md

-# Building an Advanced Data Pipeline with Adflow
+# Building an Advanced Data Pipeline

 ## Introduction

 In today's data-driven world, organizations need efficient and scalable data processing pipelines.
-Adflow is a powerful platform designed to meet this demand by providing a robust and flexible infrastructure for handling large-scale data processing tasks.
+Adflow is a powerful data platform designed team in Adludio to meet this demand by providing a robust and flexible infrastructure for handling large-scale data processing tasks.
 In this article, we will explore the technical components of Adflow, focusing on its tech stack, the data interface, and the steps required to set up a similar ELT pipeline.
 ![Adflow pipeline](adflow.png)
 ## Adflow Tech Stack Overview